• Home

 • Registration for OCIA (English)

-• Please fill out an OCIA registration form and email it to Dr. Joseph Johnson or drop it by the parish office.
-Please also schedule an office visit with Dr. Johnson if you are interested in attending/ are attending the OCIA class.
+• Please fill out an OCIA registration form and email it to Cindy Berry or drop it by the parish office.
+Please also schedule an office visit with Cindy Berry if you are interested in attending/ are attending the OCIA class.
 Office hours are typically Monday – Thursday 9:00am to 4:30pm.

 • On Friday, the office hours are 9:00am to noon.